ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Defining Message Framers

-Applications can define a Message Framer by creating an object to represent a unique definition of a framing protocol.
-Event handlers for inbound and outbound data are registered on this object.
+A Message Framer is primarily defined by the set of code that handles events for the Framer, specifically how it handles inbound and outbound data parsing.

+Applications can instantiate a Message Framer upon which they will receive framing events, or use a Message Framer defined by another library.

 ~~~
 framer := NewMessageFramer()
-framer.setEventHandlers()
 ~~~

 ## Adding Message Framers to Connections

 The Message Framer object can then be added to one or more Preconnections to run on top of transport protocols.
 Multiple Framers may be added.
+If multiple Framers are added, the last one added runs first when framing outbound messages, and last when parsing inbound data.

 ~~~
 Preconnection.AddFramer(framer)